-The case of Guillermo Martinez, 36 years old, public transportation driver, who performed a routine mechanical check, accidentally hit his nose and that generated a tumor in the jaw, which as it grew affected the nostril, part of the eye and jaw.
+The case of Guillermo Martinez, 36 years old, public transportation driver, who performed a routine mechanical check, accidentally hit his nose and that generated a tumor in the jaw, which as it grew affected the nostril, part of the eye, and jaw.

 Two years ago he had a complete resection of the tumor with the entire dental arch, since it was under the skin and all over the bone.

-Afterwards, the reconstruction of a microsurgical flap of bone, taken from the fibula, was required so that the defect of the face could be filled, a plaque could be placed, and then the patient decided to have dental implants.
+Afterward, the reconstruction of a microsurgical flap of bone, taken from the fibula, was required so that the defect of the face could be filled, a plaque could be placed, and then the patient decided to have dental implants.

 "I knew it was complicated, but the doctors gave me the confidence and I put myself in their hands.
-Here at Social Security they did change my life completely because I was afraid to go out on the street and that people would see me; now that I came to this Hospital, my life totally changed, today I can go out into society, see myself as a normal person, my appearance totally changed", commented Guillermo Martínez.
+Here at Social Security they did change my life completely because I was afraid to go out on the street and that people would see me; now that I came to this Hospital, my life changed, today I can go out into society, see myself as a normal person, my appearance changed", commented Guillermo Martínez.

 With the use of state-of-the-art technology such as a surgical microscope and a suture almost invisible to the human eye, images through the portable Doppler system and infrared cameras to closely monitor the life of the flaps after implantation, it has been possible to benefit an approximate of 50 to 100 patients each year.